It’s Not Just You: These Super Successful People Suffer From Imposter Syndrome

 Related: The Five Types Of Imposter Syndrome And How To Beat Them

-Imposter syndrome is fueled by two very powerful and interconnected human emotions: anxiety and shame, says Aaron Nurick, professor of management and psychology and author of the book The Good Enough Manager: The Making of a GEM.
+Imposter syndrome is fueled by two very powerful and interconnected human emotions: anxiety and shame, says Aaron Nurick, professor of management and psychology at Bentley University in Waltham, Ma. and author of the book The Good Enough Manager: The Making of a GEM.
 “The anxiety usually comes from perfectionism, and the associated stress can distort one’s perspective,” he says.
 “The key is understanding the internal messages derived from these feelings and then taking steps to change the narrative.
 What is the primary source of anxiety, and what is the social environment?
 We often feel shame in relation to highly significant others.”

 “[Imposter syndrome] is clearly a head game,” says Lou Manza, professor of psychology and chair of the department of psychology at Lebanon Valley College in Annville, Pa.
 “If you’ve actually accomplished something, then own it.
 There’s no need to think that you didn’t really earn it.”